-According to the Kaiser Family Foundation, 34% of Medicare beneficiaries across the U.S. are enrolled in Medicare Advantage while in Nebraska, the enrolment rate is less than half of that at just 15%, likely due to the fact that Medicare Advantage plans are only available in some counties in the state.
-Just across the state’s western border in Wyoming, the enrolment rate is even lower at 3%.
-However, other surrounding states, including Colorado and Iowa, have much higher rates of enrolment at 38% and 21%, respectively.
+According to the Kaiser Family Foundation, 39% of Medicare beneficiaries across the U.S. are enrolled in Medicare Advantage while in Nebraska, the enrollment rate is less than half of that at just 19%, likely due to the fact that Medicare Advantage plans are only available in some counties in the state.
+Just across the state’s western border in Wyoming, the enrollment rate is even lower at 3%.
+However, other surrounding states, including Colorado and Iowa, have much higher rates of enrollment at 43% and 24%, respectively.

 Older adults in Nebraska have several options to choose from when selecting a Medicare Advantage Plan.
 These include HMOs, PFFPs, PPOs, and SNPs for individuals who are living with chronic health conditions and require specialized care and regular prescription medications.
 This comprehensive guide includes details about what each of these plan types include, as well as the enrollment requirements for each one.
 We’ve also provided resources that are available to seniors throughout Nebraska to help them choose a Medicare Advantage plan that suits their needs.